alarivarmann/AWS_Programmatic_Setup/Readme.md

 ## 4. Activate the virtualenv
 aws_start

-## 5. Run the Installation and Test Scripts:
+## 5. Edit Makefile & Run the Installation and Test Scripts:
-make all
+Edit Makefile to account for any changes in the paths make all